 Reporting Abuse to Internet Platforms

 When it all gets too much, one option is to report the abuse to the Internet platforms.
+Or to at least block the offending user.
+Because while reporting mechanisms exist, platforms have not always been found to be responsive.
+On the contrary.

 How to report abuse: